honeypieio/shrubcoop.org/content/women-of-shrub.md

 • International women’s day is important to me because it is an opportunity to shed light

-face.
-To me it is a chance to reflect on how far we have come and the struggles we still

 face today.
 With the added bonus of an excuse to tell the women in my life how much I

 appreciate and am inspired by them.